 (c) The project-specific environmental objectives, indicators and thresholds based on baseline environmental data and relevant standards ;

-(c)bis A description of the environmental baseline data, including baseline studies for Underwater Cultural Heritage, measured baseline values for parameters at the site, a characterization of the area proposed to be mined, adjacent areas that could be affected by mining, and areas that will be avoided due to their environmental value.
+(c)bis A description of the environmental baseline data, [,] measured baseline values for parameters at the site, a characterization of the area proposed to be mined, adjacent areas that could be affected by mining, and areas that will be avoided due to their environmental value.

+(d) A description of how the monitoring data will be transmitted during operations, how the data will be labelled and monitored by qualified personnel, and how the data will be stored;

+(e) The qualifications and proposed location of the personnel monitoring the data;

+(f) A description of the procedures for providing the Authority and the sponsoring State or States access to or receipt of the monitoring data for the purposes of monitoring compliance with the terms of an exploitation contract and collection of data.

-(d) Details of or cross-references to the Contractor’s Environmental Management System documentation;
+(g) Details of or cross-references to the Contractor’s Environmental Management System documentation;

 (i) implementing the measures reflected in the Environmental Management and Monitoring Plan,